segrelab/iamm-collection/README.md

 # iamm-collection

-This repo is used to consolidate various metadata related to a large portion of the Segrè lab's microbial strains.
+This repository is used to consolidate various metadata related to a large portion of the Segrè lab's microbial strains.
 The majority of this work originated from the HFSP collaboration *Interactions Among Marine Microbes* (IAMM).

 ## Metadata Structure